Prevention of Medical Errors for Florida Healthcare Professionals

 Online Continuing Education Course

 FLORIDA NURSES MANDATORY COURSE.
 This Prevention of Medical Errors CEU fulfills the 2-hour requirement for Florida nurses and other select initial licenses and renewals.
-Covers preventing medical errors in the practice setting; populations of special vulnerability, strategies and interventions, root cause analysis, and Florida's medical error reporting requirements.
+Covers causes of medical errors, common errors and how to prevent them, root cause analysis, and Florida's medical error reporting requirements.
 24 hour reporting to CE Broker for existing license holders.
 See approved licenses for this mandatory course.

 Course Price: $20.00